nacos-group/nacos-group.github.io/docs/en-us/what-is-nacos.md

 Welcome to Nacos!

+Nacos /nɑ:kəʊs/ is the acronym for 'Dynamic Naming and Configuration Service'，an easy-to-use dynamic service discovery, configuration and service management platform for building cloud native applications。

 Nacos is committed to help you discover, configure, and manage your microservices.
 It provides a set of simple and useful features enabling you to realize dynamic service discovery, service configuration, service metadata and traffic management.

 Nacos makes it easier and faster to construct, deliver and manage your microservices platform.
 It is the infrastructure that supports a service-centered modern application architecture with a microservices or cloud-native approach.